 These acids help exfoliate the rough surface of the skin to improve texture and reduce the appearance of scars.
 (3)

 This is found in the form of various creams and lotions, available at your nearest drugstore.
 Lactic Acid improves texture of the skin and reduces the prominence of scars.
-(4) Yet, lactic acid may at times cause hyperpigmentation.
+(4) However, lactic acid may cause hyperpigmentation in certain cases.
 It is advised to conduct a patch test before using it.

 Diluted apple cider vinegar can be used in place of a drugstore product due to its natural lactic acid components.